The Genealogy of the Simon Family of Willebadessen, Germany, and its Descendants in America

 Full date given as 16 August 1849 in entry 5797 in Ortsfamilienbuch der Kirchengemeinden St. Antonius und St. Michael zu Papenburg (Band II), compiled by Bernhard Norda, Sögel, page 626.
 Book in the collection of the Diocesan Archives of Osnabrück, and copy of entry provided to Robert M. Simon by the Diocesan Archivist, Dr. Georg Wilhelm, on 20 April 2017.
 Parents named as Joseph Schütte and Caroline Solaro and full name of Josephine Augusta Gesina Schütte given in this record.

 Roughly consistent with age (20 years) in 1870 U.S. Census for Maryland, Baltimore, page 244B, line 21.
 Place of birth given as Hanover [Germany].
 Enumerated as Josephine Schitte, in the household of Bernard Gibmeyer.
 Date of enumeration was 4 June 1870, a few days before their marriage.
+Also living in the household was George "Bends," his wife Sophia, and three of their children.

 Roughly consistent with age (21 years) given in 1870 marriage record.
 Location of birth given as Pappenburg in marriage record.